bottlepy/bottle/docs/tutorial.rst

     $ sudo easy_install bottle             # alternative without pip
     $ sudo apt-get install python-bottle   # works for debian, ubuntu, ...

 Either way, you'll need Python 2.7 or newer (including 3.4+) to run bottle applications.
-If you do not have permissions to install packages system-wide or simply don't want to, create a `virtualenv <http://pypi.python.org/pypi/virtualenv>`_ first:
+If you do not have permission to install packages system-wide or don't want to, create a `virtual <http://pypi.python.org/pypi/virtualenv>`_ first:

 .. code-block:: bash

     $ virtualenv develop              # Create virtual environment
-    $ source develop/bin/activate     # Change default python to virtual one (develop)$ pip install -U bottle  # Install bottle to virtual environment
+    $ source develop/bin/activate     # Change default python to a virtual one (develop)$ pip install -U bottle  # Install bottle to virtual environment

 Or, if virtualenv is not installed on your system: